 As a higher education provider, Moore Theological College Council is a deductible gift recipient.
 As such, all donations to the College are tax deductible.
 This includes all donations to the Student Support Fund, which is an internal account of the College.

 In order to be entitled to tax deductibility, donations are made to the College’s Student Support Fund, not for the exclusive use of an individual student.
 Hence, to achieve tax deductible status, donors must understand that they are contributing to the Student Support Fund, rather than donating a specific amount to individual students.
 Donations to the Student Support Fund are pooled; students then apply to access these funds; further fundraising may be a condition of being granted funds; and provision of financial support is at the discretion of the College.

 Student Support Fund grants are to be used for living and educational expenses such as: tuition fees, food, utilities, accommodation, books and travel.
 These must be included in student budgets when they apply for membership of the Student Support Fund.

 Donor Contributions & Receipts

-Donors can make contributions to the Student Support Fund through the College’s website, either via an individual student’s support webpage, or by direct deposit to the College bank account, including the name of the student they would prefer their donation be directed.
+Donors can make contributions to the Student Support Fund through the College’s website, via an individual student’s support webpage, or by direct deposit or cheque to the College bank account, including the name of the student they would prefer their donation be directed.
 Individual student webpages and reference are used to track the respective student’s fundraising efforts.
 As mentioned above, donors must understand that they are contributing to the Student Support Fund of the College, rather than donating to individual students.

 Receipts are issued to donors by the Moore College Foundation Department.
 Contact details and donations details are stored by Moore College and shared with the student who raised the funds.